farazn019/farazn019/README.md

 - 💬 Ask me about some of my past projects.
 - 📫 How to reach me: naseemf@uwindsor.ca
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I do CS research for The University Of Windsor's Bio-Chemistry department
+- ⚡ Fun fact: I am a Software Engineer Intern for RIIS LLC.